einmuya/icare/README.md

 # icare
 Hack For The World Prototype

-Simple App concept for the streamlining eyecare patients booking, follow up and patient records.
+Simple App concept for the streamlining eyecare patients booking, follow up and management of patient records.